AI Agents Quick Start

 Custom Strategy Tools with @agent_tool

-If your strategy needs a custom helper that the agent can call, decorate a method with @agent_tool:
+If your strategy needs a custom helper that the agent can call, decorate a method with @agent_tool.
+Always include a docstring with an Args section so the AI knows how to use it:

 from lumibot.components.agents import agent_tool